shalbhav/python/anagram/README.md

 ![Alt text](img/alpha_freq.png "Frequency of Alphabets in the English Dictionary")

-This is a trimodal distribution and agrees quite closely with the distribution in [Wikipedia](https://en.wikipedia.org/wiki/Frequency_analysis).
+This is a trimodal distribution and agrees quite closely with the distribution described in this [Wikipedia](https://en.wikipedia.org/wiki/Frequency_analysis) page.

 ### References
 1. "words.txt" file from https://github.com/dwyl/english-words.
 Please see license info on that page.